 The GE C40-9 and C40-9W was essentially a de-rated C44-9W built specifically for Norfolk Southern from the mid-1990s through the mid-2000s.
 Also per NS's desire at the time the railroad's first order of 4,000 horsepower "Dash 9s" all came equipped with standard cabs instead of the more traditional wide, safety cabs.
 Eventually the company was required by the FRA to purchase the wide cab design and was only able to roster about 125 units with the common standard cab.
 The "Dash 9" series followed the previous "Dash 8s" in the mid-1990s with upgraded electronics and other components, and NS would come to own more than 1,200 of the C40-9s.
-Still relatively new locomotives at less than 20 years of age, almost all of the locomotives NS has purchased remain on the active roster hauling freight (they are commonly found operating in heavy drag service given the tremendous tractive effort which they can produce).
+They served the railroad well for nearly 20 years.
+While most remain on the active roster hauling freight they have since entered a rebuild program.

 The C40-9 and C40-9W built for Norfolk Southern were actually constructed a year after the C44-9W debuted in 1994.
 Essentially the two are nothing more than less powerful C44-9Ws.
 The model was a step up from the "Dash 8s" in that it featured upgraded components and electronics such as new traction motors and a redesigned generator.
 The GE model B13B traction motor, which replaced the model 752 (a design that had been used by the company dating back to the Universal series), although the new design was just as reliable if not more so than the former.
 The C40-9/W was one of the first GE locomotives to be equipped with the relatively new high-adhesion (or HT-C) truck, which helped to improve wheel-to-rail contact.
 The "Dash 9s", however, still carried GE's model 16FDL prime mover.